zriyansh/signoz.io/blog/2022-03-05-datadog-vs-prometheus.md

 ## A better alternative to DataDog and Prometheus - SigNoz

 [SigNoz](https://signoz.io/) is a full-stack open-source application performance monitoring and observability tool which can be used in place of DataDog and Prometheus.
 SigNoz is built to give SaaS like user experience combined with the perks of open-source software.
-Developer tools should be developer first, and SigNoz was built by developers to address the gap between SaaS vendors and open-source software.
+It provides metrics, logs, and traces under a single pane of glass.

 Key architecture features:

 - **Native OpenTelemetry support**<br></br>
   SigNoz is built to support <a href = "https://opentelemetry.io/" rel="noopener noreferrer nofollow" target="_blank" ><b>OpenTelemetry</b></a> natively, which is quietly becoming the world standard to generate and manage telemetry data.

-- **Flexible and scalable Database storage**<br></br>
+- **Uses Columnar database**<br></br>
-  SigNoz provides users flexibility in terms of storage.
-You can choose between ClickHouse or Kafka + Druid as your backend storage while installing SigNoz.
+  SigNoz uses Clickhouse as its datastore.
+Many big companies like <a href = "https://www.uber.com/en-IN/blog/logging/" rel="noopener noreferrer nofollow" target="_blank" ><b>Uber</b></a> and <a href = "https://blog.cloudflare.com/log-analytics-using-clickhouse/" rel="noopener noreferrer nofollow" target="_blank" ><b>Cloudflare</b></a> have been shifting to ClickHouse as their choice of observability datastore.

 <Screenshot